opatiny/chemexper-internship-workbook/variousIT/react.md

 React is a library that was created and is maintained by FaceBook.
 It allows to make responsive, mobile-friendly GUIs.
 Each thing on the webpage / interface is inside of an independent components.

+When using React, you have to use **immutable javascript**, which means that a copy of an object/array must be made every time the structure is modified.

 ## Create a new React app

 ```bash